Bochyn/Autohotkey/README.md

 # AutoCAD WoW-Style Hotkeys

 Transform your boring AutoCAD workflow into an epic gaming experience!
-This AutoHotkey script brings MMO-style keybindings to AutoCAD LT, making drafting feel more like casting spells in Azeroth.
+This AutoHotkey script brings MMO-style keybindings to AutoCAD, making drafting feel more like casting spells in Azeroth.

 ## Quick Setup
 1. Install AutoHotkey v2.0